 Is watercolor paint toxic?

 Watercolor paints are generally harmless, although some traditional pigments containing cadmium, cobalt, and zinc can be harmful.
-Still, you would need to swallow a large amount of pigment for it to be dangerous, and many companies have moved away from these pigments in recent years.
+Still, you would need to swallow a large amount of pigment for it to be dangerous.
+Also, many companies have moved away from these pigments in recent years.

 Is watercolor paint washable?